the-teachingRSE-project/competencies/competencies.md

 We talk about the "Research Software Engineer" as a single entity but as the field expands, we expect to see more roles and job titles emerging around the RSE concept, many of which fit under the wider umbrella of Research Technology Professionals (RTPs).
-The European Bioinformatics Institute (EMBL-EBI)'s BioExcel competency framework [@BIOEXCEL] provides some examples of different RSE-like computational roles.
-Work by King's Digital Lab at King's College London also provides some examples of a range of different roles within the research software careers space [@KDL].
+Examples are different RSE-like computational roles of the European Bioinformatics Institute (EMBL-EBI)'s BioExcel competency framework [@BIOEXCEL] (also @subsec:emblbio), as is a range of different roles from King's Digital Lab at King's College London [@KDL].

 # RSE specialisations {#sec:rse-specialisations}